Aliona83/game-hangman/README.md

    The same thing will appear for the player if he did not guess the word and lost all his lives, he will get a symbol "You Lose", underneath he will also be notified which word he did not guess.
    * ![Lose simbol](assets/images/lose.png)

-   After winnin or losing the player will be asked to play again,he will have two option n= no and y = yes.
+   After winning or losing the player will be asked to play again,he will have two option n= no and y = yes.
 If the player wants to play again and he will press "y" ,the game will start over again.
    * ![Play again](assets/images/playagain.png)